70+ Reddit Channels to Promote Your Product (and What to Post in Each)

 - Lead with value, not the product.
 The posts that drive the most signups are almost always the ones where the product is mentioned as a byline, not a headline.

 The compounding approach: post the same product across different communities over two to three weeks, each time framing it differently for that audience.
-Week one: founder story in r/entrepreneur.
-Week two: technical breakdown in the relevant vertical community.
-Week three: results and learnings in r/indiehackers.
 Each post reaches a different segment with a message that actually fits them.

 This also builds your Reddit profile.
 A profile with a history of valuable posts across multiple communities converts at a higher rate when you comment on a buying-intent thread — your profile is evidence that you're a real person who contributes, not an account that only appears when there's something to promote.